Maggie L. Walker: Legacy

 The National Park Service operates the Maggie L. Walker National Historic Site at her former Jackson Ward home.
 In 1978 the house was designated a National Historic Site and was opened as a museum in 1985.
 The site states that it "commemorates the life of a progressive and talented African-American woman.
 She achieved success in the world of business and finance as the first woman in the United States to charter and serve as president of a bank, despite the many adversities.
 The site includes a visitor center detailing her life and the Jackson Ward community in which she lived and worked and her residence of thirty years.
 The house is restored to its 1930s appearance with original Walker family pieces."

-The National Park Service summarizes Walker's legacy with the statement, "Through her guidance of the Independent Order of St. Luke, Walker demonstrated that African American men and women could be leaders in business, politics, and education during a time when society insisted on the contrary."
+The National Park Service summarizes Walker's legacy with the statement: "Through her guidance of the Independent Order of St. Luke, Walker demonstrated that African American men and women could be leaders in business, politics, and education during a time when society insisted on the contrary."

-Walker was honored as one of the first group of Virginia Women in History in 2000.
+Walker was honored in 2000 as one of the first group of Virginia Women in History celebrated at the Library of Virginia.

 On July 15, 2017, a statue of Walker, designed by Antonio Tobias Mendez, was unveiled at the Maggie L. Walker Memorial Plaza on Broad Street in Richmond.
-The bronze, 10-foot statue shows a depiction of how she lived, with her glasses pinned to her lapel and a checkbook in hand.
+The Washington Post noted that the bronze, 10-foot statue depicts Walker "as she lived—her glasses pinned to her lapel, a checkbook in hand."

-In 2020, Walker was one of eight women featured in "The Only One in the Room" display at the Smithsonian National Museum of American History.
+In 2020, Walker was one of eight women achievers featured in "The Only One in the Room" display at the Smithsonian National Museum of American History.